 If your child's needs are complex or severe and progress is not being made we may suggest that we ask the local authority for an education, health and care needs assessment.
-This assessment could ultimately lead to an Education, Health and Care Plan(EHCP), which will describe your child's SEN and the specify the provision they should receive.
-Prior to September 2014 students with an identified SEN need had a Statement.
-This is now called an EHCP.
+This assessment could ultimately lead to an Education, Health and Care Plan(EHCP), which will describe your child's SEND and the specify the provision they should receive.
 The EHCP can include provision for staff time, special equipment money and/or attendance at a school with specialist resourced support.
-This additional provision is reviewed annually or sooner if required and would include parent, keyworker TA, Local Authority representative, SENCO and the student.
+This additional provision is reviewed annually or sooner if required and would include parent/carer, keyworker TA, Local Authority representative (where applicable), SENCO/Assistant SENCO and the student.

-If you would like to know what provision is in place for your child or if you have any concerns that your child has some additional needs, please speak to our SENCO - Mrs Owen.
-Appointments can be made through the school office (01782 392519) or on s.owen@bb-hs.co.uk
+If you would like to know what provision is in place for your child or if you have any concerns that your child has some additional needs, please speak to our SENCO - Mrs Owen through the school office (01782 392519) or on s.owen@bb-hs.co.uk